sgomezmelo/Landau-de-Gennes-dGFEM/README.md

 ## Simulation of optical experiments ##

 The script "optical_intensity_jones.py" simulates the intensity field of an optical microscopy experiment with orthogonal polarizer and analyzer.
+It takes as input an xdmf file with the Q tensor solution (such as that produced by Landau_de_Gennes_Qvectorized.py), whose z-axis is aligned with the propagation director of the probing light.
+The calculation assumes an equal mixture of red (650nm), green (550nm) and blue (450nm).